numpy/numpy/doc/source/user/c-info.how-to-extend.rst

         The object will be converted to the desired type only if it can be done without losing precision.
 Otherwise ``NULL`` will be returned and an error raised.
-Use :c:data:`NPY_FORCECAST` in the requirements flag to override this behavior.
+Use :c:data:`NPY_ARRAY_FORCECAST` in the requirements flag to override this behavior.

     *requirements*